 Orlando Harriman Professor of English and Comparative Literature

-Sharon Marcus is the Orlando Harriman professor of English and Comparative Literature, and Dean of the Humanities in the Faculty of Arts and Sciences at Columbia University.
+Sharon Marcus is the Orlando Harriman Professor of English and Comparative Literature at Columbia University.
 She received her B.A. from Brown University in 1986 and her Ph.D. from Johns Hopkins University in 1995.
 Her research focuses on the literature, culture, and history of nineteenth-century England and France, in particular on questions of gender and sexuality.
+She was a Governing Board Member of the Society of Heyman Fellows, Columbia University from 2018–2021.
 The author of two prize-winning books: Apartment Stories: City and Home in Nineteenth-Century Paris and London (University of California Press, 1999) and Between Women: Friendship, Desire, and Marriage in Victorian England (Princeton University Press, 2007; Spanish translation, 2009), she is currently completing a study of theatrical celebrity in the nineteenth century.

 - English and Comparative Literature Faculty Profile: Sharon Marcus

 - Heyman Center for the Humanities Faculty Profile: Sharon Marcus

 - The Drama of Celebrity.
 Princeton: Princeton University Press, 2019.